yvguim/mysafeip-compose/README.md

 docker exec -it mysafeip python3 /app/init_admin.py yves.guimard@gmail.com Your_super_secret_password!
 </code>

 Now your mysafeip server is available.
-Try it your web browser.
+Try it your web browser: http://your_url

+To use it with https, consider caddy container for example ;)

 Tips to update to latest mysafeip version:
 <code>